 - Chapter Review assessment.

-We provide 3 different versions of the Character Education lesson plan slideshow (175 slides!):
+We provide 3 different versions of the Character Education & Perseverance lesson plan slideshow (175 slides!):

 - A link to the Google Slideshow so you can show it to your students right away.
 (Get started in seconds!).